AdmiralStone/movie-watchlist/README.md

 # Movie Watchlist

 This project is a Movie Watchlist web application built to help users search for movies and add them to a personal watchlist.
 It utilizes the OMDB API for movie data and features a React frontend, a Node.js backend, and a MongoDB database.
+I built this project as part of my learning journey with React.
+Through it, I've implemented concepts like reusable components and React Hooks (useState, useCallback), aiming to create a user-friendly and efficient application.

 ![Watchlist Demo](Screenshots/Watchlist.gif)
 ![Search Box](Screenshots/Searched.png)